-Factors that influence this projected rise include a growing adoption of MSSPs by businesses due to strict data protection laws, the propagation of harmful ransomware attacks on organizations, and the demand by governments and customers on companies to increase the scope of their cybersecurity goals.
+Factors that influence this projected rise include a growing adoption of MSSPs by businesses due to strict data protection laws, the popularity and frequence of harmful ransomware attacks on organizations, and the demand by governments and customers on companies to increase the scope of their cybersecurity goals.

-Read on to get a clearer view of the differences, why MSSPs emerged, and why an organization might consider recruiting a dedicated MSSP for their cybersecurity needs.
+Join us below to gain a clearer view of the differences between MSPs and MSSPs, why managed security service providers emerged, and why an organization might consider recruiting a dedicated MSSP for their cybersecurity needs.

 MSSP stands for managed security service provider.
 An MSSP is an outsourced manager for a business’ IT security needs.
 In other words, and MSSP will secures a business’ network, data, and endpoints in order to protect it from cyberattacks and threats.